-Today, I’m going to talk about REACh.
-REACh is a VERY complex European regulation (yes, another one!) and I will try to explain REACh as simply and understandable as possible.
+REACh is a VERY complex European regulation (yes, another one!) and we will try to explain this complex Chemical European regulation easily.

 What is REACh exactly and what is its purpose: